covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/MRUList/Methods/GetProject Method.md

 Remarks

-Warning: projects opened from API donât write automatically into MRUList.
+Warning: projects opened from API don't write automatically into MRUList.
 This can be done by calling MRUList.SetProject.